Polarity (game): Development

-Polarity was invented in 1985 by failed Canadian artist and designer Douglas Seaton.
+Polarity was invented in 1985 by Canadian artist and designer Douglas Seaton.
 It was first published in 1986.
-The game has had a tumultuous past, with its rights changing hands several times over the past two decades.
+The game has had a tumultuous past, with production changing hands several times over the past four decades.
 The game has been published by Telemotion Technologies, Irwin Toy, briefly with Mattel and most recently by Temple Games.
 The game ships in a canvas sleeve and include the magnets, the board, and a paper rulebook.
 An unrelated game of the same name is published by a company called Mindwalk (Company).

 Gameplay

-The purpose of the game is to gain points by forming towers of discs.
+The purpose of the game is to gain points by forming stacks of discs.
 The playing pieces are magnetic discs, with one side white and the other black, north and south respectively.
 They are identical with the exception of a neutral central disc which is coloured red.

 Play starts with one player tossing the central red disc in order to determine which player plays with which colour/magnetic polarity.
 Each player then lays 5 'foundation discs' of their colour starting with the white player.
 Each disc can be placed on the playing area with no limitation other than to be inside the external circle and not touching the red disc.